mph-/lcapy/doc/schematics.rst

 The first node is considered the implict wire for `vcc` and `vdd` otherwise it is the second node.

-The implicit wire functionality is currently best for wires.
+The implicit connection functionality is currently best for wires.
 Here are some ground examples:

 .. literalinclude:: examples/schematics/grounds.sch